awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 **Adding an alternate domain name at the top node \(zone apex\) for a domain**
 When you add an alternate domain name to a distribution, you typically create a CNAME record in your DNS configuration to route DNS queries for the domain name to your CloudFront distribution\.
 However, you can’t create a CNAME record for the top node of a DNS namespace, also known as the zone apex; the DNS protocol doesn’t allow it\.
 For example, if you register the DNS name example\.com, the zone apex is example\.com\.
 You can’t create a CNAME record for example\.com, but you can create CNAME records for www\.example\.com, newproduct\.example\.com, and so on\.
 If you’re using Route 53 as your DNS service, you can create an alias resource record set, which has two advantages over CNAME records\.
 You can create an alias resource record set for a domain name at the top node \(example\.com\)\.
 In addition, when you use an alias resource record set, you don’t pay for Route 53 queries\.
 If you enable IPv6, you must create two alias resource record sets: one to route IPv4 traffic \(an A record\) and one to route IPv6 traffic \(an AAAA record\)\.
-For more information, see [Enable IPv6](distribution-web-values-specify.md#DownloadDistValuesEnableIPv6) in the topic [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For more information, see [Enable IPv6](distribution-web-values-specify.md#DownloadDistValuesEnableIPv6) in the topic [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.
 For more information, see [Routing traffic to an Amazon CloudFront web distribution by using your domain name](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html) in the *Amazon Route 53 Developer Guide*\.